6 people die as migrant boat sinks in the English Channel – KION546

 By Eve Brennan and Amarachi Orie, CNN

-(CNN) — Six people died after a boat carrying migrants sank in the English Channel, authorities say.
+(CNN) — Six people died after a boat carrying migrants sank in the English Channel, authorities say, while two people could still be missing.

-French officials said the country’s navy rescued 42 people and are transporting them to Calais, including five of the people who lost their lives.
-British ships rescued around 13 people, who have been taken to Dover in the UK.
+According to testimonies of survivors, 65 or 66 people were on board the boat which sank, local French authorities said.
+They added that more than 20 people were taken to Dover by British authorities.

 Local mayor Franck Dhersin tweeted an image of some of the migrants who had been rescued aboard a rescue boat covered with gold aluminum blankets.